Georgie Collins

-In addition to working in film and television, Collins was active in the theater community of Calgary since the 1960s.
+In addition to working in film and television, Collins was a longtime prominent figure in Calgary's theater community, working as a director and actress.
 She served as the artistic director of the Pleiades Theater from 1976 until 1990.

 Early life

-Collins was born Eileen Georgina Given on June 12, 1925, in Calgary, Alberta, to George and Elizabeth Given.
-She spent her early life on a farm in rural DeBolt, Alberta.
+Collins was born Eileen Georgina Given on June 12, 1925, in Calgary, Alberta, to George and Elizabeth Given, both Irish immigrants.
+When she was three years old, the family relocated from Calgary to rural DeBolt, Alberta, where she spent her childhood on a farm.
+She had three brothers—Robert, Ed, and Wesley—and a sister, Lili.